domijin/LibertyEarth/Execution.md

 A toy model to crowd-form a collaborative team before tools are developped.

 - General Interest
-    - join the mail list
-    - event notice
+    - join the [mail list](https://forms.gle/pnVim3XRBUrbn54FA) for event notice and updates
-    - updates
 - Participation
-    - slack
+    - slack: comment in mail list to get invited
         - announcement, time by time
             - meeting
             - agenda